 Although breast implants can interfere with mammogram results, if you inform your mammography technician about your implants, they will perform additional, specialized scans of your breasts to ensure comprehensive and accurate results of your mammogram.

 After breast augmentation surgery, patients may have temporary hyper-sensitivity or sensation loss of the nipple/areola.
 However, less than 5% of patients will experience a permanent loss of sensation in the nipple/areola region after breast augmentation surgery.

 Patients are generally advised to wait until childbirth is completed before having breast augmentation surgery.
 However, at Cosmetic Surgery Associates, Dr. Jabs and Dr. Richards will employ the optimal surgical techniques to minimize the impact on the nipples and mammary glands, and many of their patients have been able to breastfeed children without any difficulty.

 Because every patient’s body is unique, and breast augmentation surgery methods are varied, a universally applicable answer to this question is impossible.
-However, unless your breast implants rupture, or you experience capsular contracture, there is no need to replace your breast implants at any set time interval.
+However, unless your breast implants rupture or you experience capsular contracture, there is no need to replace your breast implants at any set time interval.

-There are multiple incision choices for a breast augmentation procedure, and Dr. Richards and Dr. Jabs will consider your body shape, medical history, the type and size of your implants, and your personal preferences, in order to determine the appropriate incision for your specific surgery.
+There are different incision choices for a breast augmentation procedure, and Dr. Richards and Dr. Jabs will consider your body shape, medical history, the type and size of your implants, and your personal preferences, in order to determine the appropriate incision for your specific surgery.
 Incision types include: